shakeel-faiz/FF/19-Jun/03-sub.md

 - **WebVTT (.vtt):** WebVTT is a subtitle format used for web videos.
 It is commonly used with HTML5 video players and supports basic formatting options.

-- **MPL2 Subtitle Format (.mpl):** MPL2 files are used with MPlayer, a media player for Unix-like systems.
-They contain subtitle entries with timestamps and text.
+- **MPL2 Subtitle Format (.mpl):** MPL2 files are used with MPlayer, a media player for Unix-like systems, contain subtitle entries with timestamps and text.

 - **iTunes Timed Text (.itt):** iTunes Timed Text files are used for subtitles in Apple's iTunes and other Apple platforms.
 They support features like text styling and positioning.